Office of Research Compliance

-Montana State University is a comprehensive, research university offering undergraduate, graduate, advanced graduate and professional programs of study, maintaining an extensive research program, and providing service to the public.
-MSU emphasizes the integration of research and learning in undergraduate programs.
-The Research Compliance Committee oversees University programs designed to ensure compliance with federal, state, and local regulations of research, creates and supports an environment that furthers the ethical and responsible conduct of research, and facilitates and coordinates effective educational programs that enhance responsible conduct and integrity in scientific research.
+Montana State University is a comprehensive research university offering undergraduate, graduate, advanced graduate and professional programs of study, maintaining an extensive research program, and providing service to the public.
+MSU emphasizes the integration of research and learning in academic research.
+The Office of Research Compliance oversees University programs designed to ensure compliance with federal, state, and local regulations for research, creates and supports an environment that furthers the ethical and responsible conduct of research, including the Conflict of Interest Management Program and the Research Integrity Verification Program.

 Human Subjects in Research (IRB)